 If you weren’t sure who Zoey Deutch is, you should be familiar with her from now on.
-Deutch stars as Samantha Kingston, a girl who can’t seem to shake February 12 our of her life.
+Deutch stars as Samantha Kingston, a girl who can’t seem to shake February 12 out of her life.
 February 12 is the day that keeps on repeating itself, over and over and over again.
 Who wouldn’t want to live “Cupid’s Day” (a fake low-rent rip-off Valentine’s Day) repeatedly?
 Poor Sam doesn’t have much of a choice, because her task is to figure out why she can’t move past that day and how to alter her life to make it potentially happen.

 Zoey Deutch is a personal favorite of mine.
-She glows and shines, so now wonder the surrounding could be gloomy.
-She caught my attention in Dirty Grandpa and won me over in Everybody Wants Some and it didn’t take long for Hollywood to notice that she has star potential.
+She glows and shines, so no wonder the surrounding could be gloomy.
+She caught my attention in Dirty Grandpa, and won me over in Everybody Wants Some and it didn’t take long for Hollywood to notice that she has star potential.
 Deutch handles herself well in her first leading role.
 She’s charismatic and draws you to her every time she appears on-screen.
-She has this innate ability to to transform herself looking like a high school girl to a sexy woman.
+She has this innate ability to to transform herself looking like a high school girl into to a sexy woman.
 She demonstrates this drastic change in this movie.
 The surrounding cast fits alongside Deutch.
 Logan Miller and Halston Sage play two important people in Samantha’s life that have ties to her situation.
 Speaking of her situation…

-The plot revolves around Samantha trying to figure out why she can’t seem to get past the one day she keeps repeating.
+The plot revolves around Samantha as she’s trying to figure out why she can’t seem to get past the one day she keeps repeating.
 It’s heavily reminiscent to Groundhog Day in concept, but not in story.
-Ok, so the plot is somewhat predicable if you follow it closely, yet it still offers enough mystery and suspense to see it unfold.
+Ok, so the plot is somewhat predicable if you follow it closely, yet it still offers enough mystery and suspense to watch it unfold.
 The ending does leave you with a bittersweet feeling and some questions, those that were intended for you to ponder and ones that were my own.

 The ending left me a bit perplexed.
 Even though it wasn’t a typical cliche ending, it did leave me feeling a bit empty.
 There is a justification of all the actions and a self-discovery, but at the cost of not feeling complete.
 That’s as much as I can say without giving away the ending, but think to yourself when you see this, how does the ending make you feel about the characters ultimate destiny.

 So, the girls in the movie make a huge deal of this Cupid’s Day.
 Now, if we are talking Valentine’s Day, alright, but what the hell is Cupid’s Day?
-Is this a teen thing that I can’t understand?
-I mean I know what OkCupid is, cause I’ve gone on dates with girls from there, but Cupid’s Day sounds like a ridiculous concept.
+Is this a teen thing that I can’t seem to understand?
+I mean, I know what OkCupid is, cause I’ve gone on dates with girls from there, but Cupid’s Day sounds like a ridiculous concept.
 There was no way these characters were going to sell me on the importance of it.

 Before I Fall won’t make you fall asleep by any means, though it may make you fall for Zoey Deutch like I have.
 Fans of the book will be drawn to seeing it, but outsiders who haven’t read the book can enjoy this mystery drama.
 March is a strong movie release month, but Before I Fall can stand tall among the others.